-Melissa Damaschke is the vice president of programs at the Fred A. and Barbara M. Erb Family Foundation and the interim primary contact for the Foundation’s Great Lakes grants program.
+Melissa Damaschke is the vice president of programs at the Fred A. and Barbara M. Erb Family Foundation and the senior program officer for the Foundation’s Great Lakes grants program.
 As a leader in philanthropy and sustainability in metro Detroit, Melissa passionately oversees the grantmaking process for the Foundation in her role as vice president of Programs.
-Prior to this position Melissa served as the program officer for Great Lakes initiatives for five years.
+Prior to this position, Melissa served as the program officer for Great Lakes initiatives for five years.

 When Melissa isn’t working, you will find her playing with her kids, enjoying a local brewery with her husband, kayaking, and cheering on the Green Bay Packers.
 Melissa holds a Bachelor of Science in Environmental Studies from Northland College.